MikeCVermeer/NoSleep/README.md

 ## Limitations

 NoSleep V1 prevents automatic idle system sleep while active.
 It does not promise to block manual sleep, lid-close sleep, forced sleep, lock screen, or screensaver behavior.

-Manual smoke testing that was not performed in this session: menu-bar interaction, Settings window interaction, notification permission/delivery, launch-at-login registration, charger unplug, and low-battery behavior.